paraslonic/GCB_MAN/docs/FAQ.rst

 Does all variants that present in considered set of genomes are represented in the graph visualization form?
 -------------------------------------------------------------------------------------------------------------------

 - Not always.
-GCB by default skips paralogues genes, but they can still be analysed by switching ``Draw paralogues`` toggle on left slide bar.
+GCB by default skips paralogues genes, but they can still be analysed by switching ``Draw paralogues`` toggle in the left slide bar.

 Where should I take coordinates of genes of interest?
 -------------------------------------------------------------------------------------------------------------------

 - from genome annotations (i.e. Genebank or RefSeq database) by searching for particular gene.
-- DOOR database [Mao, Xizeng, et al., Nucleic acids research, 2014] (currently available `here <http://161.117.81.224/DOOR3/>`_ ) can be used to find information about operons of specific organism.
+- from DOOR database of operons [Mao, Xizeng, et al., Nucleic acids research, 2014] (currently available `here <http://161.117.81.224/DOOR3/>`_ ).
 - from papers, in which genome coordinates are specified.

 How can I obtain graph image in vector format for publication?